vyos/vyos-documentation/docs/installation/install.rst

 =====================

 The minimum system requirements are 512 MiB RAM and 2 GiB storage.
-Depending on your use you might need additional RAM and CPU resources e.g. when having multiple BGP full tables in your system.
+Depending on your use, you might need additional RAM and CPU resources e.g. when having multiple BGP full tables in your system.

 .. _download: